Acid Reflux: Symptoms, Causes and Treatment

 Your doctor will first advise you to incorporate some lifestyle changes to improve your health.

 Keep a healthy weight and reduce the excess.
-Obesity can put pressure on the abdomen pushing the stomach hence causing acid reflux.
+Obesity can put pressure on the abdomen pushing the stomach hence causing the condition.

 Stop lying down after a meal and even stop lying down on your belly.
 At least wait for three hours after a meal before lying down.